hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 investigate this further ourselves.
 It is our hunch that he has done it but how did Suryaprakash receive this bug.
 I wonder if he had visited McKnight or McKnight had come here.
 Can we find out?
-If the former was the case, he could always say Suryaprakash accidentally caught the infection while visiting the McKnight lab – after all they were collaborating.
+If the former wasthe case, he could always say Suryaprakash accidentally caught the infection while visiting the McKnight lab – after all they were collaborating.
 Moreover, in principle someone else could have also engineered something like this.”